calliope-project/calliope/docs/migrating.md

 We have overhauled our internal mathematical formulation to remove the strong link to the Pyomo library.
 Now, all components of our internal math are defined in a readable YAML syntax that we have developed.

-You can add your own custom math to update the internal base math and to represent the physical system in ways we do not cover in our base math, or to apply new modelling methods and problem types (e.g., pathway or stochastic optimisation)!
+You can add your own math to update the pre-defined math and to represent the physical system in ways we do not cover in our base math, or to apply new modelling methods and problem types (e.g., pathway or stochastic optimisation)!

 !!! info "See also"
-    Our [inbuilt](math/index.md) and [custom](custom_math/index.md) math documentation.
+    Our [pre-defined](pre_defined_math/index.md) and [user-defined](user_defined_math/index.md) math documentation.